PI: Danica Kragic Jensfelt, Patric Jensfelt

 To build a system which these capabilities requires research beyond the state-of-the-art in the areas of object handling and manipulation; programming by demonstration; natural and embodied interaction; human aware navigation.

-For more information, have a look at Robot systems for future factories .
+For more information, have a look at the project description for Robot Systems for Future Factories .